zavalab/ADAM_Documentation/Templates/README.md

 ## Demand File

-The demand data file contains information about the nodes that demand
+The demand data file contains information about the nodes that can demand any products available.
+These nodes can be CAFOs, technology sites, croplands, external customers, etc.
+CAFOs tend

 The template demand file will look similar to the example below: